rosswarren/renogymodbus/README.md

 ## Connecting to the charge controller or battery
 Please check whether your charge controller or battery has a rs232 or rs485 port.

+This library has been tested with the following devices:
+* Renogy Rover Elite 20A MPPT Solar Charge Controller
+* Renogy 12V 100Ah Smart Lithium Iron Phosphate Battery

+The library should work with other Renogy devices, please raise an issue if you have problems or have tested that the library works with your device.

 ### rs485
 Voucher code for 7% off Renogy: https://go.referralcandy.com/share/672HVC9